info@10duke.com

 • Define an OIDC connection for your client application in 10Duke SysAdmin.

-This includes defining the client ID and client secret for your client application, the authentication flow used, and the redirect URI for receiving the OAuth authorization code.
+This includes defining the client ID (OAuth client_id) and client secret for your client application, the authentication flow used, and the redirect URI for receiving the OAuth authorization code.

 • The following steps assume that your application has access to a browser to show the login page to the end user.

 If you’re connecting an application that doesn’t already support user login, your application must be modified to do so.
-See the available 10Duke client libraries.
+See the available 10Duke Enterprise SDKs and client libraries.

 Step 1: Initiate authentication flow

-From the client application, send the user agent (browser) to the 10Duke Authentication API’s authentication/authorization endpoint at https://<your environment base URL>/user/oauth20/authz.
+From the client application, send the user agent (browser) to the 10Duke Authentication API’s authentication/authorization endpoint.

-An example URL where the browser is sent:
+An example URL where the browser is sent (line breaks added for display purposes):

-• state is optional and can be anything that the client application wants to get back after login.
+• state can be anything that the client application wants to get back after login.

 When the end user has completed the login in the browser and been successfully authenticated, the browser is redirected back to the client application’s redirect URI.